tokio-rs/website-next/content/tokio/tutorial/select.md

 # Loops

-The `select!` macro can be used in loops.
-We will now go over some examples and point out some useful patterns.
-Let's start with selecting over multiple channels.
+The `select!` macro is often used in loops.
+This section will go over some examples to show common ways of using the `select!` macro in a loop.
+We start by selecting over multiple channels:

 ```rust
 use tokio::sync::mpsc;